KingS-De-Analyst/Retail-Transaction-Analysis/README.md

 - The ability to extract actionable insights from raw data.
 - The use of data-driven strategies to improve product offerings, customer satisfaction and operational efficiency.

-By leveraging SQL and EXCEL effectively, this project highlights critical data analytics skills very necessary for solving real-world business problems.
+By leveraging SQL, Tableau and EXCEL effectively, this project highlights critical data analytics skills very necessary for solving real-world business problems.